 The deadline for the submission of completed CAPE reports is:

-Each CAPE Faculty Review Panel (for Undergraduate, Postgraduate Taught and Research Degree Programmes) provided the following assurances during February/April 2022:
+Each CAPE Faculty Review Panel (for Undergraduate, Postgraduate Taught and Research Degree Programmes) provided the following assurances during February/March 2023:

 The CAPE Steering Group reviewed and discussed themes of good practice, commonalities in Faculty Priority Objectives, and University-level matters that were discussed at CAPE Faculty Review Panels.
-From this, the Group identified Institutional Priority Objectives arising from CAPE which were approved by the Education Committee (Quality and Standards) and the Education Committee (Student Experience) in May 2022, and will be implemented by May 2023.
+From this, the Group identified Institutional Priority Objectives arising from CAPE which were approved by the Education Committee (Student Experience) in May 2023, and will be implemented by May 2024.
 Faculty Priority Objectives and Institutional Priority Objectives are accessible via the CAPE SharePoint site (QUB staff login required).